Serial and parallel kernelization of Multiple Hitting Set parameterized by the Dilworth number, implemented on the GPU: Experiments

 \subsection{Experimental setup}

-\looseness=-1 Experiments were run on an Intel i7-9700K 8-core CPU, GeForce RTX 2070 SUPER GPU, 15.6 GiB of RAM, on Ubuntu 19.10.
+\looseness=-1 Experiments were run on an AMD Ryzen 9 5950X 16-Core CPU, GeForce RTX 3090 GPU, on Ubuntu 18.04.6.
 We implemented our algorithms in C++ and compiled the code with GCC~9.2.1.
 The parallel algorithm was implemented on the GPU using OpenCL~2.2.\footnote{\url{https://www.khronos.org/opencl/}} All implemented algorithms are wrapped into a Python package.\footnote{The source code is freely available at \url{https://gitlab.com/PavelSmirnov/hs-dilworth-kernel}.}

 \paragraph{ILP solving} We measure not only the data reduction effect, but also the effect that the data reduction has on the total time of solving Multiple Hitting Set instances.
-To this end, after data reduction, we solve Multiple Hitting Set instances using the Gurobi ILP solver\footnote{\url{http://www.gurobi.com}} with the following ILP model:
+To this end, after data reduction, we solve Multiple Hitting Set instances using the CBC ILP solver\footnote{\url{https://github.com/coin-or/Cbc}} with the following ILP model:

 Here, $x_v$ indicates whether $v$ is taken into the hitting set or not.
-Notably, Gurobi itself contains several data reduction procedures \citep{ABG+20}.
-Thus, a priori, it is far from obvious whether our data reduction can speed up of Gurobi.

 \paragraph{Implementation details}